Today

 recognizing that, however we came into this world, and despite any pain or

-and that God calls us continually into holiness and away from
+and that God calls us continually to Him into holiness and away

 Furthermore, we praise God by

-living out this holiness as an example to others,
+living out this holiness as a living example to others,

-so that they might see us and, desiring to share in our great
+so that they might see our faith and, desiring to share in our great

-peace and joy, they might be saved from slavery
+God and be saved from slavery to their sins.

 Now, if instead of showing others